Som-Energia/emili/README.rst

                             color codes in html or stripping them for text.
       --style CSSFILE       Style sheet for the html output, (multiple) --template TEMPLATE   Alternative template for the html body.
+      --dump OUTPUTFILE.eml
+                            Instead of sending, dump the email into a file